-The word strategy, according to an online dictionary (Wikipedia, 2018), is translated from Greek as στρατηγία stratēgia, “art of troop leader; office of general, command, generalship,” and indicates a high level plan to achieve one or more goals under conditions of uncertainty.
+The word strategy, is translated from Greek as στρατηγία stratēgia, “art of troop leader; office of general, command, generalship,” and indicates a high level plan to achieve one or more goals under conditions of uncertainty.

 So, what’s your strategy for managing company data?